open-edge-platform/geti-sdk/tests/README.md

 # Nightly test suite
 The nightly tests are defined in the [nightly](nightly) directory.
-They can only be run in `ONLINE` mode, meaning that a live Intel® Geti™ server is required to run against them.
-The nightly tests need to be run using a `online.ini` file that contains the host name and login details for the Intel® Geti™ server to run the tests against (see section [Running the tests](#running-the-tests) below).
+They can only be run in `ONLINE` mode, meaning that a live Geti™ server is required to run against them.
+The nightly tests need to be run using a `online.ini` file that contains the host name and login details for the Geti™ server to run the tests against (see section [Running the tests](#running-the-tests) below).

 # Running the tests